Skip to main content

 Inspections of Special Taxes involve both preliminary controls and simultaneous controls when the taxable event takes place.
 This is because in these cases tax rates are high and exemptions or tax discounts may exist depending on the destination, with non-monetary taxable bases.
 In the performance of their duties, inspectors draw up a preliminary report to regularise the tax situation of the taxpayers they are reviewing.
 The preliminary nature of these reports, among other circumstances, is because accounting checks are limited to the records required by Law and the Special Tax Regulations.

-The data corresponding to the years 2021 and 2022 are offered in Table nº 39.
+The data for the years 2021 and 2022 are provided in Table No. 39.
 Intervention activity of II.EE.
 (Excise taxes) (Annex).